Hayyim ben Jacob Abulafia

 Hayyim ben Jacob Abulafia (born 1660 in Hebron, died 1744 in Tiberias, Ottoman Syria) was a rabbinical authority.
-He was the grandfather of Hayyim ben David Abulafia and grandson of Isaac Nissim aben Gamil.
+He was the grandfather of Chaim Nissim Abulafia and grandson of Isaac Nissim ben Gamil.
 Abulafia was a rabbi in Smyrna, where he instituted many wholesome regulations.
 In his old age (1740) he restored the Jewish community in Tiberias.

-He is the author of several works:
+He is the author of several works, including: